General Terms and Conditions of Business

 Clause 15 Minimum number of participants & public holidays

-Where the minimum number of six students required for each language course has not been reached, Eurocentres Atlantic Canada shall information the participant/contracting partner at least three weeks before the start of the course.
+Where the minimum number of six students required for each language course has not been reached, Eurocentres Atlantic Canada shall inform the participant/contracting partner at least three weeks before the start of the course.
 Where Eurocentres Atlantic Canada is unable to offer to participant/contracting partner an alternative language course, Eurocentres Atlantic Canada shall reimburse any paid fees.
 The contracting partner shall not be entitled to make any claims for inconvenience or for other damages.
 In exceptional cases, Eurocentres Atlantic Canada may run courses with less than six participants.
 On days which are, according to the local law, public holidays in Nova Scotia, no classes will take place.
 Lessons will neither be compensated nor refunded.

 Clause 16 Changes to prices, dates, or programs

-Provided that no confirmation of registration has been issued, Eurocentres Atlantic Canada shall have the right at any time to change the dates and prices published in the catalogue, on the internet, or elsewhere.
+Provided that no Letter of Acceptance has been issued, Eurocentres Atlantic Canada shall have the right at any time to change the dates and prices published in the catalogue, on the internet, or elsewhere.
 On conclusion of the contract, Eurocentres Atlantic Canada may amend the published program of services, provided such amendments are unavailable and negligible, and are made in good faith and do not affect the overall style of the course.
-If material changes are made to key services, the contracting party shall have the right to withdraw from the contract of to request to join an equivalent language course, where Eurocentres is able to offer him or her such a course.
+If material changes are made to key services, the contracting party shall have the right to withdraw from the contract or to request to join an equivalent language course, where Eurocentres is able to offer him or her such a course.
 Eurocentres shall immediately notify the contracting party of any such amendment.
 The contracting party must exercise his or her rights immediately after receipt of such notification from Eurocentres Atlantic Canada.
 Eurocentres Atlantic Canada shall be entitled to increase its prices after signing of the agreement and up to three weeks before the start of the course for the following reasons: increases in cost of transportation, increases in charges for certain services, fluctuation in exchange rate, official price increases, introduction or increased official charges.
 In the case of such an increase, the price can be adapted and increased accordingly.
 In the case of price increases of more than 10%, the contracting partner shall have the same rights as in the case of a considerable change of one of the key services.
 Any changes to the program or services during the language course due to unforeseeable or unpreventable reasons are permissible, provided the overall content of the program remains unchanged.
 Eurocentres Atlantic Canada retains the absolute right to assign or re-assign participants to classes in accordance with their language skills or to implement any other measure required for the correct operation of the school.

 Clause 17 Data protection